screwdriver-cd/meta-cli/README.md

 OPTIONS:
-   --external value, -e value        MetaFile pipeline meta (default: "meta") --fetch-nonexistent-external, -E  When set, if metadata provided by --external flag is nonexistent, fetch lastSuccessfulMeta from the external job
+   --external value, -e value        MetaFile pipeline meta (default: "meta") --skip-fetch, -F                  Used with --external to skip fetching from lastSuccessfulMeta when not triggered by external job
    --json-value, -j                  Treat value as json --sd-token value, -t value        Set the SD_TOKEN to use in SD API calls [$SD_TOKEN] --sd-api-url value, -u value      Set the SD_API_URL to use in SD API calls (default: "https://api.screwdriver.cd/v4/") [$SD_API_URL]